ansible/ansible/docsite/rst/playbooks_lookups.rst

         (...)

 .. note:: If the file already exists, no data will be written to it.
 If the file has contents, those contents will be read in as the password.
-Empty files cause the password to return as an empty string
+Empty files cause the password to return as an empty string.

 Starting in version 1.4, password accepts a "chars" parameter to allow defining a custom character set in the generated passwords.
 It accepts comma separated list of names that are either string module attributes (ascii_letters,digits, etc) or are used literally::